filecoin-project/FIPs/_fips/fip-expiration-weight-calc.md

 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Filecoin implementations. -->

 During sector extension a storage provider specifies the sector to be extended and the new expiration.
 The sector info on chain contains the activation and current expiration epoch.
 It is trivial to compute the spent fraction of the sector's lifetime with arithmetic: `spentFraction = (currentEpoch - activation) /
-(currentExpiration - activation).
+(currentExpiration - activation)`.
 Multiply this number by the `DealWeight` and `VerifiedDealWeight` fields of the sector info before rewriting to the Sectors array.
 In practice this should be done as a big Int multiplication of the deal weights with the numerator and then a division by the denominator as the last step.
 All miner actor sector quality calculations first read the sector info so this is a sufficient change to propagate correct sector power information.

 ## Design Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 An alternate approach that would more accurately tie together sector quality and value provided through active verified deals in a sector is to ask the market actor for an updated weight calculation during sector extension.
 This would require some changes to the market actor since weight calculation and activation checks are currently coupled together in one method and by definition deals in active sectors may have passed their start time and will not in general be valid for activation.

 While it is not an exact fix the chosen approach is simple requiring no state or method signature changes.
+The fix is not exact because it will assign deal weights greater than 0 to sectors with deals that have all finished.
+This type of reasoning about average deal spacetime across the sector's life is essential to the concept of deal weight and sector quality.
+The same tradeoffs are shared by the existing design and are therefore acceptable.

 ## Backwards Compatibility